-You can receive an extension to your rolling clock for the birth or adoption of a child or if you were not able to take the ARE due to a serious medical condition, active military service, natural disaster, or other like causes.

-To be considered for a rolling clock extension, you must submit requests for a rolling clock extension directly to NCARB.
+If your jurisdiction has a rolling clock requirement, you can request an extension to that rolling clock for the birth or adoption of a child, serious medical conditions, active military service, natural disasters, or other like causes.
+To be considered for a rolling clock extension, you must submit your request directly to NCARB.
 Any request, including appropriate back-up documentation and a completed Rolling Clock Extension Request Form, must be received by NCARB before the passing score for your division expires.